zohair-1995/the-perfect-crab-intro-to-python/README.md

 ## How do I use GitHub Codespaces?

 Once you have opened your new codespace, you will see an interface which we will call the IDE.
-It should look like this:
+It should look like this (although may have a different colour):

 ![A screenshot of the interface with the files on the left, the code in the middle, and the terminal at the bottom.](images/codespace-interface.png)